 “Turning outward” is a step-by-step process developed by The Harwood Institute for Public Innovation.
 It entails taking steps to better understand communities; changing processes and thinking to make conversations more community-focused; being proactive to community issues; and putting community aspirations first.
-Each year, MHLS will work with a cohort of libraries to use the tools in Turning Outward to gather input from their community, which will be useful in informing and developing a strategic or long range plan based on input from the community.
+Each year, MHLS will work with a cohort of libraries to use the tools in Turning Outward to gather input from their community, which will be useful in developing a strategic or long range plan to address community needs.